Qiskit/qiskit-ibm-runtime/docs/max_time.rst

 | Real Device      | 8h           | 4h        | 8h           |2h         |
 +------------------+--------------+-----------+--------------+-----------+

-Note that a *premium user* here means a user who has access to devices in providers other than ibm-q/open/main.
+Note that a *premium user* here means a user who has access to backends in providers other than ibm-q/open/main.

 =================
 Other Limitations